Ralph Ellison’s Invisible Theology

 Ph.D., University of Chicago, 2011

 - Irony and Performativity

-My research and teaching dwell critically upon historical texts (including literature, vernacular music, preaching, and performance) to discern ways in which religious thought, belief, and practice both contribute to and are generated by the formation of diverse American cultures and identities.
-I am particularly interested in the religious and theological dimensions of the concept of race, tracing various critical religious terms of its development and cultural expression in American, African-American, and transnational contexts.
+My research and teaching deploy a wide range of texts (including literature, vernacular music, preaching, and performance) to discern ways in which religious thought, belief, and practice both contribute to and are generated by the formation of diverse American cultures in US and transnational contexts.
+My recent work explores certain religious and theological dimensions of the concept of race, tracing critical religious terms of its development and cultural expression in American, African-American, and global contexts.

-Two book projects occupy my present energies.
-The first (Things Which Are Not Seen: Race, Religion, and Ralph Ellison’s Invisible Theology) marshals archival research, close reading, and studies in religion, literature, and secularism, aiming broadly at two objectives: 1) It argues that diverse iterations of religious study afford a transformative lens for understanding the work of a prominent, yet problematic, African-American author and thinker.
-2) It stakes the larger and more ambitious claim that Ellison’s literary conception of race articulates an ‘invisible theology’ that proves vital for negotiating changing dynamics of racial identity amid growing ambiguities of twenty-first-century American, transnational, and global contexts (including the post-racial and the post-secular—such as they may be).
+Toward these ends my first book, Ralph Ellison’s Invisible Theology (NYU 2017), marshals archival research, close readings, and studies in religion, literature, and secularism, aiming broadly at two objectives: 1) It highlights the transformative perspectives that religious and theological studies can bring to prominent, yet problematic figures like Ellison, whose work defies more ordinary categories of cultural assessment, and 2) stakes the larger and equally ambitious claim that Ellison’s literary conception of race—a thoroughly ‘secular’ category—articulates an ‘invisible theology’ that proves indispensable for negotiating changing dynamics of racial identity and the terms of its representation amid the ambiguities of its twenty-first-century contexts.

 Courses Recently Taught